RosettaCommons/documentation/ConfChangeMover.md

      <ConfChangeMover name="&string" stage1_scorefxn="&sring" stage2_scorefxn="&string" />
 ```
 Stage1 and stage2 scoring functions need to be 'centroid'.
-Example of stage1 scoring function for membrane proteins used in the paper above:
+Example of stage1 scoring function for membrane proteins used in the CCM paper:
 ```
 hbond_sr_bb 1.17
 hbond_lr_bb 1.17